comit/sonoff-bridge/Hardware-Preparation.md

 You will have to remove the TX jumper in the board to avoid the ATMega328P to interfere in the upload process.
 <img alt="SonoffScRemoveTX" src="https://puu.sh/vZZSi/43244f3cc1.jpg" width="230" align="right"/>
 Press and hold the button while powering the board to set the ESP8266 into flashing mode.
 Note!
-After flashing you need to set the baudrate to 19200
+After flashing you need to set the baudrate to 19200.
+Don't forget to reconnect the TX jumper after flashing ;)
 <img alt="SonoffSCButoom" src="https://puu.sh/vZZSC/aaa140afa3.jpg" width="130" align="right"/>